-This Guidebook is intended to be a reference for survey practitioners looking for guidance on integrating soil health testing in household and farm surveys.
-The role of soil in agrarian societies is...
+This Guidebook is intended to be a reference for survey practitioners seeking guidance on designing and implementing household surveys that include measurement of education expenditure.
+Household...

 WB Working Paper